dotnet/iot/src/devices/Mcp23xxx/README.md

 To allow this binding to work across the device family, you must use the provided arguments when using Reading/Writing methods.

 #### Example for 16-bit device
-The MCP23X17 has registers defaulted to Bank 1, which groups port registers by type.
-It is recommended to use the optional parameters for port and bank when addressing the correct register.
+The MCP23X17 has registers defaulted to Bank 1, which group port registers by type.
+It is recommended to use the optional arguments for port and bank when addressing the correct register.

 ``` csharp
 // Read Port B's Input Polarity Port Register (IPOL) from device 3.